ShabnamRad/VerIso/README.md

 ## Isolation guarantees proofs and falsifications

-* Modeling and Verification of the Two-Phase Locking protocol can be found in [S2PL.thy](VerIso/S2PL.thy) and [S2PL_Proof.thy](VerIso/S2PL_Proof.thy).
+* Modeling and verification of the Strict Two-Phase Locking protocol can be found in [S2PL.thy](VerIso/S2PL.thy) and [S2PL_Proof.thy](VerIso/S2PL_Proof.thy).

-* Modeling and Verification of our novel Eiger_PORT protocol can be found in [EP+.thy](VerIso/EP+.thy) and [EP+_Proof.thy](VerIso/EP+_Proof.thy).
-To directly access the reduction and refinement proofs, run [EP+_Reduction.thy](VerIso/EP+_Reduction.thy) and [EP+_Refinement_Proof.thy](VerIso/EP+_Refinement_Proof.thy) theories respectively.

 * Modeling and falsification of TAPIR are available in [Tapir.thy](VerIso/Tapir.thy) and [Tapir_Falsification.thy](VerIso/Tapir_Falsification.thy).

 * To load all theories, including each case studies' proof/falsification, see the [Run.thy](Run.thy) theory.

-## Improving isolation guarantees and performance evaluation
-Our Eiger-PORT+ protocol improves the upper bound of isolation guarantees achievable by performance-optimal read-only transactions in the presence of transactional writes from the previvously conjectured TCC (Transactional Causal Consistency) to TCCv (TCC with convergence).
-Additionally, Eiger-PORT+ outperforms the state-of-the-art.
-Evaluation results are available under the [eiger-port-plus_evaluation](https://github.com/lucamul/EIGER-PORT-PLUS) submodule.
+In addition, our modeling and verification of our novel Eiger_PORT protocol can be found in [EPplus repository](https://github.com/ShabnamRad/EPplus/) submodule.

 ## Usage
 - To compile the Isabelle theories, install the latest version of Isabelle/HOL at https://isabelle.in.tum.de/index.html.